Mais-Bohnen-Eintopf (Maissuppe mit schwarzen Bohnen)

 Method

-4. In a large saucepan, heat 1 tablespoon oil over medium heat.
+3. Meanwhile, in a large saucepan, heat 1 tablespoon oil over medium heat.
 Add onion, celery and red pepper, cook until translucent, about 4 minutes.
-Add garlic, cumin, chili powder, and red chili, cook, stirring often, until fragrant, about 2 minutes.
+Add garlic, cumin, chili powder, chili, and tomato paste.
+Cook, stirring often, until fragrant, about 2 minutes.

-5. Stir in the black beans and chicken broth and simmer for 10 minutes.
+4. Stir in the black beans and chicken broth and simmer for 10 minutes.
 Add more water or chicken broth for a soupier consistency, if desired.
+Taste and adjust seasoning, with more salt or chili powder, as desired.

 Then tag @ellerepublic on Instagram and hashtag it #ellerepublic